Royal Aero Club: History

-The Aero Club was founded in 1901 by Frank Hedges Butler, his daughter Vera and the Hon Charles Rolls (one of the founders of Rolls-Royce), partly inspired by the Aero Club of France.
-It was initially concerned more with ballooning but after the demonstrations of heavier-than-air flight made by the Wright Brothers in France in 1908, it embraced the aeroplane.
+The Aero Club was founded in 1901 by Frank Hedges Butler, his daughter Vera and Charles Rolls (one of the founders of Rolls-Royce), partly inspired by the Aero Club of France.
+It was initially concerned more with ballooning but after the demonstrations of heavier-than-air flight made by the Wright brothers in France in 1908, it embraced the aeroplane.
 The original club constitution declared that it was dedicated to 'the encouragement of aero auto-mobilism and ballooning as a sport.'
 As founded, it was primarily a London gentlemen's club, but gradually moved on to a more regulatory role.
 It had a clubhouse at 119 Piccadilly, which it retained until 1961.

 The club was granted its Royal prefix on 15 February 1910.
-From 1910 the club issued Aviators Certificates, which were internationally recognised under the Fédération Aéronautique Internationale (the FAI) to which the club was the UK representative.
+From 1910 the club issued Aviator's Certificates, which were internationally recognised under the Fédération Aéronautique Internationale (FAI) to which the club was the UK representative.
 The club is the governing body in the UK for air sports, as well as for records and competitions.